 Budget, Jobs and the Economy

-Senator Pat Toomey is working to streamline burdensome regulations and reform tax policies that are hindering job creation and economic growth in this country.
-This Congress, Sen. Toomey has cosponsored legislation that would undo Washington's costly health care mandates, cut through red tape that undermines economic growth and affordable energy, and eliminate costly taxes and regulations that directly impact job creators in Pennsylvania, such as medical device makers and contractors.
-Sen. Toomey also supports simplifying the tax code and lowering tax rates for all Americans to encourage economic growth and make American companies more competitive.
+Senator Toomey is working to streamline burdensome regulations and reform tax policies that are hindering job creation and economic growth in this country.
+Senator Toomey has cosponsored legislation that would reform our tax code for small businesses, undo Washington's costly health care mandates, cut through red tape that undermines economic growth and affordable energy, and eliminate costly taxes and regulations that directly impact jobs in Pennsylvania.
+Senator Toomey also supports simplifying the tax code and lowering tax rates for all Americans to encourage economic growth and make American companies more competitive.

 Our nation faces a daunting fiscal challenge that can no longer be ignored.
-The federal government ran a staggering $1.1 trillion deficit in 2012, bringing total government debt to more than $16 trillion.
-The deficit for 2013 is expected to reach $640 billion.
+The federal government ran a staggering $435 billion deficit in 2015, bringing the total government debt to more than $18 trillion.
 In addition to slowing economic growth and crowding out private investment, our financial situation is eroding people's faith in our economy and undermining the credibility of our government.
 It would be tragic to pass along such massive, unsustainable debt on to our children and grandchildren and leave them with a country that is poorer and less productive than the one their parents inherited.

 Moreover, if left unchecked, our runaway debt will eventually have to be paid for with trillions of dollars in tax increases.
 These tax increases will further hamper job creation and permanently lower the standard of living for all Americans.